 Assessment Objective Guide Questions Effect Description Illustrative Guidance The policy/proposal would lead to an increase in the demand for water.
 Significant Negative The policy/proposal would lead to a significant increase in the amount of wastewater, surface water runoff and pollutant discharge so that the quality of groundwater or surface water would be decreased and water targets would not be met.
 The policy/proposal would lead to deterioration of the current WFD classification.
 The policy/proposal would lead to a significant increase in the demand for water placing the Essex Water Resources Zone in deficit over the lifetime of the Essex and Suffolk Water Water Resources Management Plan.
 The policy/proposal would result in the capacity of existing wastewater management infrastructure being exceeded without appropriate mitigation. ~ No Relationship There is no clear relationship between the policy/proposal and the achievement of the objective or the relationship is negligible. ?
 Uncertain The policy/proposal has an uncertain relationship to the objective or the relationship is dependent on the way in which the aspect is managed.
 In addition, insufficient information may be available to enable an assessment to be made.
-9. Flood Risk: To reduce the risk of flooding to people and Will it help to minimise the risk of flooding to existing and new developments/infrastructure?
-Will it manage effectively, and reduce the likelihood ++ Significant Positive The policy/proposal would significantly reduce flood risk to new or existing infrastructure or communities (currently located within the 1 in 100 year floodplain). property, taking into account the effects of climate change. + Positive The policy/proposal would reduce flood risk to new or existing infrastructure or communities (currently located 1 in 1000 year floodplain). drainage systems (SUDs) where pos Will it deliver multifunctional sustainable urban drainage systems (SUDs) where possible and 0 Neutral The policy/proposal would not have any effect on the achievement of the objective.
-It is anticipated that the policy will neither cause nor exacerbate flooding in the catchment. promote investment in flood defences that reduce vulnerability to flooding? - Negative The policy/proposal would result in an increased flood risk within the 1 to 1000 year floodplain.
+9. Flood Risk: To reduce the risk of flooding to people and of, flash flooding, taking into account the capacity ++ Significant Positive The policy/proposal would significantly reduce flood risk to new or existing infrastructure or communities (currently located within the 1 in 100 year floodplain). property, taking into account the effects of climate change. + Positive The policy/proposal would reduce flood risk to new or existing infrastructure or communities (currently located 1 in 1000 year floodplain).
+0 Neutral The policy/proposal would not have any effect on the achievement of the objective.
+It is anticipated that the policy will neither cause nor exacerbate flooding in the catchment. - Negative The policy/proposal would result in an increased flood risk within the 1 to 1000 year floodplain.
 The policy/proposal would result in development being located within Flood Zone 2.
 Significant Negative The policy/proposal would result in an increased flood risk within the 1 to 100 year floodplain.